Heaven Born and Ever Bright

 Heaven Born and Ever Bright (Note: Written Heavenborn and Ever Bright in The Rough Guide to Rock) is the third studio album by British rock band Cardiacs, released on 15 May 1992 through the band's label Alphabet Business Concern, originally marketed by Rough Trade and distributed by Rough Trade and Pinnacle.
 It was produced by Tim Smith, engineered by David Murder and mixed by both.
 Due to Rough Trade going bankrupt soon after the album's release, it was scarce until reissued in 1995.
 This reissue was remastered and given new cover art.

 Lineup changes

-Heaven Born and Ever Bright was the first Cardiacs album since the departure of almost half the group.
+Heaven Born and Ever Bright was the first Cardiacs album since the departure of almost half of the "classic" lineup.
 Percussionist Tim Quy left Cardiacs in 1990, and did not work with them again.
-Saxophonist Sarah Smith and keyboardist William D. Drake also stopped touring with the band, although they contributed to later recordings and made occasional guest appearances at concerts.
-Christian Hayes left Cardiacs during the making of the album, although it still features many of his guitar and vocal performances as well as a song he co-wrote.
-Heaven Born and Ever Bright is the first Cardiacs album featuring Jon Poole, but their last with Dominic Luckman.
-It is unclear how much Poole is actually featured on the record.
+Saxophonist Sarah Smith and keyboardist William D. Drake also stopped touring with the band, although they both contributed to the album and would make occasional guest appearances at concerts.
+New guitarist Christian Hayes left Cardiacs before Heaven Born and Ever Bright was finished, although it still features many of his guitar and vocal performances as well as songwriting contributions.
+Hayes was replaced by Jon Poole who is listed as a band member and featured on the album cover; according to Poole however, by the time he joined the album was already in the mixing stage and his only contribution was the intro sound effect in "March".
+The album was also the last to feature drummer Dominic Luckman, who would quit in 1993.